ahmlvs/aaadevs_com/README.md

   - `sitemap.xml`: Helps search engines index the site's pages.
   - `favicon.ico`: The small icon that appears in the browser tab or bookmark bar.
 - **Contact Form Handler**: Processes submissions from a contact form.

-This project serves as a foundation for further development, including additional pages, APIs, and backend logic.

 ### Table of Contents